USC-Melady/GraphicModelsPFTs/README.md

 #Graphical Models for Identifying Pore-forming Proteins
 This repository provides codes for paper *Nan Xu, Theodore W. Kahn, Theju Jacob, Yan Liu, Graphical Models for Identifying Pore-forming Protein*.

-The below commands assume we are at location: `./project_package`.
+We put the extracted proteins in `./ExtractedProteins`.
+You can reproduce our experiments with the following codes, with the assumption that we are at location: `./project_package`.
 ## Requirements

 This code package was tested with `python 3.7.3` on Linux.
 For other library dependencies, you can